marcelpetrick/DevNotes/BeenThereSeenThat/20200205_CppInsightsHowStuffWorksLambdas.md

 20200205_CppInsightsHowStuffWorksLambdas.md
-[TODO, fill when visited today]
+[TODO, fill when visited]

-ANDREAS Fertig
+Lecture from: Andreas Fertig
 Creator of https://cppinsights.io/
-Clang ast
+Clang ast as intermediate format

 Add the photos